Reduction of CO₂ Emissions from Corporate Activities

 Going forward, we will continue to focus on electrifying equipment tailored to the characteristics of our production processes.

-Technology/Experience and Expertise 3: Procurement and Utilization of Renewable Energy
+Technology/Experience and Expertise (3): Utilization of Renewable Energy

-As a case example in Japan, Honda has signed a Virtual Power Purchase Agreement (PPA) with Rusutsu Wind LLC in September 2024, and plans to acquire the non-fossil certificate (environmental value) from the fiscal year ending March 31, 2026.
+As part of its efforts in Japan, Honda has signed a Virtual Power Purchase Agreement (PPA) with Rusutsu Wind LLC in September 2024 and has acquired non-fossil fuel certificates for electricity generated since December 2025.

 Utilization of Carbon Credits

 Honda is implementing various strategies and innovations to reduce and mitigate CO₂ emissions.
 However, even with these efforts, we anticipate that achieving complete zero CO₂ emissions may still be challenging.
-Therefore, we consider the use of high-quality carbon credits, among other options, as part of our strategy to achieve net-zero emissions.
+Therefore, regarding CO₂ emissions that cannot be avoided, we consider the use of high-quality carbon credits, among other options, as part of our strategy to address climate change.